Looking for the best NVR? This guide will help you find the right one for you, help you through the jargon, and get your recorder at the best price.

 Look for the connections to provide power to the cameras using the Power Over Ethernet standard, since this minimizes wiring and is a recognized standard.

 Major brand’s cameras are generally cross-compatible if they support the ONVIF standard, but you can’t guarantee AI features are supported by competitor’s software.
 Just another reason to look for a bundle!

 While the leading brands have developed their own software, there are various Linux based systems out there meaning it’s possible for companies not much more advanced than enthusiasts to develop their own NVR.

 - Trade Sanctions:

 In the USA Lorex, EZVIZ and HikVision have had their products restricted from government purchase.
-This is the first step toward the banning of some new products (though existing devices have remained available).
-The US government cites the firms’ links with Chinese government surveillance which, they say, has human rights violations.
+HikVision is similarly restricted in the UK and in both countries, this might only be the beginning.
+It is a step toward the banning of new products for all customers.
+The governments cite the firms’ links with Chinese government surveillance and, they say, has human rights violations.
 Regardless of the evidence, if you’re building a system it might be wise to look for a brand that will still be on the shelves when you want to add to your system.

 Other useful buying guides: